cloud-gov/cg-ui/README.md

 CF_API_URL=https://api.fr.cloud.gov/v3
 ```

 For certain pages, you'll also need to set your `CF_USER_ID`.
-This is normally returned from UAA and placed in the `authsession` cookie, but when working locally, you'll need to obtain this from your CloudFoundry environment (like by running `cf curl '/v3/users'`).
+This is normally returned from UAA and placed in the `authsession` cookie, but when working locally, you'll need to obtain this from your CloudFoundry environment (like by running `cf curl '/v3/users'` or by running `cf oauth-token` and decoding the returned JWT token).

 Note: the variable `CF_API_TOKEN` is not yet populated.
 That's okay!
 Continue to the next step to set it.